marcrow/redview/README.md

 # redview
-View markdown file tree in a fancy web interface.
-Two display mode github like and markmap to have an overview of your files.
+View markdown file tree in a fancy web interface with two display modes : github like view and markmap mindmap to have an overview of your files.

 ## Features